jeswcollins/GMA/README.md

 GMA
 ===

+Group Meeting Automaton -- Facilitates the Choosing of a Group Member to Lead a Recurring Event

+(so that we can all focus our brains on something else, such as "doing science")

-Group Meeting Automaton -- Automated Reminders, Sign Ups, and Latest Presentation Date Tracking for Leading Group Meetings (Google Script)
+Automated Reminders, Sign Ups, and Latest Presentation Date Tracking for Leading Group Meetings (Google Script)

   - requires Google Calendar and Documents
   - Features: